 The recovery plan must decarbonise the economy in a way that tackles inequality and enhances the lives of ordinary people, workers and communities.
 It should create thousands of new, well-paid, secure, unionised jobs across the country.

-Ensure that the policies and investments for recovery do not prop up the profits of the big banks and the executives of corporations fueling climate change and inequality.
+Ensure that policies and investments for recovery do not prop up the profits of the big banks and the executives of corporations that fuel climate change and inequality.
 We need to restructure public and private finance so that it redistributes power into the hands of people, workers and communities, and supports sectors that nourish our society and safeguards our future.

-Our recovery should leave no-one behind - especially as much of the world begin their fight against Covid-19.
-Anything we do now, and in the longer-term recovery, should aim to end global injustices, conflict, and environmental degradation; must guarantee human rights and free movement; and promote changes that end global power inequalities.
-We must share solutions, technology and transfer finance where it’s needed.
+Our recovery should leave no-one behind - especially as much of the world begins its fight against Covid-19.
+Everything we do now, and during the longer-term recovery, should aim to end global injustices, conflict, and environmental degradation; guarantee human rights and free movement; and promote changes that end global power inequalities.
+We must share solutions and technology and transfer finance where it’s needed.